Low-Incidence Disabilities 101

 More resources for parents

 There are often community organizations centered around specific diagnoses, so you can find families like yours to turn to for recommendations and support.
-In addition, Regional Centers often have a family resource center to connect parents with training and other support.
+Many counties have a family resource center to connect parents with training and other support.
 Here are some organizations offering free or low-cost support for families of children with low-incidence disabilities:

 - John Tracy Center: provides free hearing testing for children under 5.